“Always Be Closing”is an arduous waste, here is a better way

-I spent some time recently with a group of entrepreneurs discussing how to sell more effectively.
+I spent some time recently with a group of entrepreneurs discussing sales, marketing, and how to make the sales process more manageable by improving the marketing conversation.

-One participant had been making cold calls for an insurance company, hundreds of calls a month over six months without a single sale.
+One participant was desperate.
+He had been making cold calls for an insurance company, hundreds of calls a month over six months without a single sale.

 Ask a surgeon.